Improving the functioning of the rental sector to include affordable renting plus stimulating and expanding the build-to-rent sector.

 We’ll develop a national strategy for an attractive, viable and sustainable private rented sector.

 We’ll legislate to prevent evictions where 20 or more units are sold in a single development and strengthen the powers of the RTB to support landlords where significant arrears are owed.
-This figure was reduced to 5 units as the legislation was progressing.
+This figure was reduced to 10 units when the legislation was completed.

 We’ll launch an Affordable Rental scheme to deliver at least 2,000 rental properties aimed at households on low or moderate incomes by 2018.